 The thickness in the ducting materials used to make R6 and R8 ducting is one of the glaring differences between the two.
 R8 ducting uses thicker insulation than R6 ducting.
 This means that if you were to do air conditioning installation using R8 ducting, you get better insulation than if you are using R6 ducting.

-R8 ducting comes with a wider diameter than that of R6 ducting and thus will cost more.
-The higher cost of R8 ducting could also be due to its efficiency in insulation and energy saving.
+R8 ducting comes with a wider diameter than that of R6 ducting and thus will cost approximately 20-40% more in material cost alone.
+With it being a larger and more expensive ducting, depending on the house size and access the installer may charge up to 10-20% more on the installation due to the increased difficulty.
 So, if you are doing ducting installation with R8 ducting, be prepared to pay more for it.

 R6 Ducting Pros and Cons